zeek/zeek-docs/script-reference/autogenerated-protocol-analyzer-index.rst

    See http://support.microsoft.com/kb/163409.

-   :name: The NetBIOS name type.
+   :name: An encoded NetBIOS name.

-   :returns: The numeric value of *name*.
+   :returns: The numeric value of *name* or 256 if it's not a valid encoding.

    .. zeek:see:: decode_netbios_name